 - Khajuraho temples are known for their erotic sculptures.
-These sculptures are usually placed at the entrance of the temple or on an exterior wall or they may also be placed on the walls between the mandapa and the main shrine. - The erotic expression is provided equal importance in human experience as spiritual chase, and it is viewed as component of a larger cosmic whole.
+These sculptures are usually placed at the entrance of the temple or on an exterior wall or they may also be placed on the walls between the mandapa and the main shrine. - The erotic expression is provided equal importance in human experience as spiritual chase, and it is viewed as component of a larger cosmic whole. - The local style at Khajuraho is different from the Nagara Style as there is interregnum (called the antarala) between the Garbha-griha and Mahamandapa.
+(In Nagara style, Garbha-griha and the Maha-mandapa are fused together). - The largest temple at Khajuraho is the Kandariya Mahadeva temple, dedicated to Lord Siva.
+It is built in Panchayatana style.
+(4 smaller temples in the

+Sikhara (tower)

+Pradakshina (dicumamb)

+Garba griha (Shrine inside the sikhara)

+corners)

-- The largest temple at Khajuraho is the Kandariya Mahadeva temple, dedicated to Lord Siva.
-It is built in - Panchayatana style.(4 smaller temples in the corners) - Towers, known as shikharas, rise high and upward in a curved pyramidal pattern, highlighting the temple's vertical thrust ending in a horizontal fluted disc known as an amalak topped with a kalash or vase. - Another important temple in Khajuraho is the Lakshmana temple, dedicated to Vishnu and constructed in 954 by the Chandela king Dhanga. - Apart from erotic sculptures, rest of the sculptures depict the everyday life of the common people such as women putting on makeup, playing games, etc. - Temple walls are decorated with carvings of deities such as Siva, Vishnu, Brahma, Indra, Agni and their spouses. - Sandstone is used as building material. - Temples are built on relatively upraised platforms. - The temples followed the Panchayatan style and all had rekha-prasad shikhara.
+Towers, known as shikharas, rise high and upward in a curved pyramidal pattern, highlighting the temple's vertical thrust ending in a horizontal fluted disc known as an amalak topped with a kalash or vase.

+Apart from erotic sculptures, rest of the sculptures depict the everyday life of the

+- Temple walls are decorated with carvings of deities such as Siva, Vishnu, Brahma, Indra, Agni and their spouses. - Sandstone is used as building material. - Temples are built on relatively upraised platforms. - The temples followed the Panchayatan style and all had rekha-prasad shikhara.